Expert medical and surgical care in Thailand

 Recovery in Bangkok vs Phuket

 Stay in Bangkok for the surgical window.
 Haemorrhoid surgery recovery is short, and you want proximity to the hospital for the follow-up appointment.
-After clearance, some patients enjoy a few days of relaxation elsewhere before heading home — that is fine once the surgeon has confirmed healing.
+After clearance, some patients enjoy a few days of relaxation elsewhere before heading home.
+That is fine once the surgeon has confirmed healing.

 Common Questions About Haemorrhoid Surgery